 The Board is divided into three classes with terms that expire at successive annual meetings.
-Four Class III directors will be elected at the Annual Meeting to serve for a three-year term expiring at our annual meeting in 2017 or until their successors have been elected and qualified, or until the earliest of their death, resignation or retirement.
+Three Class II directors will be elected at the Annual Meeting to serve for a three-year term expiring at our annual meeting in 2019 or until their successors have been elected and qualified, or until the earliest of their death, resignation or retirement.
 We expect each nominee for election as a director at the Annual Meeting to be able to serve if elected.
 If any nominee is unable to serve, proxies will be voted in favor of the remainder of those nominees and for such substitute nominee as may be selected by the Board.

-The Board has nominated, Gary L. Convis, William G. Ferko, Jeffery T. Gill, and Sidney R. Petersen to be elected at the Annual Meeting as Class III directors whose terms will expire in 2017.
+The Board has nominated R. Scott Gill, Robert F. Lentz and Robert Sroka to be elected at the Annual Meeting as Class II directors whose terms will expire in 2019.
 All nominees are currently serving as directors.
-Gary L. Convis was elected by the Board in November 2013, at the recommendation of the Nominating and Governance Committee, to fill a newly created directorship.